atugman/IBM-Cloud/Labs/Terraform-Lab/discussion.md

 What if I used Python to create 6 VPCs that each contain between 18-22 VMs that were each created from one of 8 different instance templates and are part of one of 5 different scaling groups?
 Then, a new requirement arises where some infrastructure configurations need to be updated.
 Think of all of the resources that depend on each other in this type of architecture.

-Let's take a look at a very simple example of this phenomenon.
+Let's take a look at a very simple example of this phenomenon through a [quick, simple lab](https://github.com/atugman/IBM-Cloud/blob/main/Labs/Terraform-Lab/lab.md)